The Word for World Is Forest by Ursula K. Le Guin (1972)

 So Selver came forward with his hands held out, shook Lyubov’s hand Terran fashion, and then took both his arms with a stroking motion just above the elbow.
 He was not much more than half Lyubov’s height, which made all gestures difficult and ungainly for both of them, but there was nothing uncertain or childlike in the touch of his small, thin-boned, green-furred hand on Lyubov’s arms.
 It was a reassurance.
 Lyubov was very glad to get it.

-It’s significant that she says “It was part of their language.”
-Language for the Athsheans is embodied and experiential, whereas for the Terrans it is managerial and instrumental, an arm of the administered society.
+Aside from the sheer inventiveness of this speculative anthropology, it’s significant that she says “It was part of their language.”
+One key to the whole story is that language for the Athsheans is embodied and experiential, whereas for the Terrans it is managerial and instrumental, an arm of the administered society.

 She makes this clear in the most effective way, later on…